 A low haematocrit may indicate anaemia, blood loss, bone marrow failure, leukaemia, multiple myeloma, nutritional deficiency, over-hydration or rheumatoid arthritis.

 A high haematocrit may indicate dehydration (for example, due to burns or diarrhoea), eclampsia (a serious condition that can occur during pregnancy) or polycythaemia vera.

-Mean cell volume is an estimate of the volume of red blood cells.
+Mean cell volume is an estimate of the size of red blood cells.
 It is useful for determining the type of anaemia a person might have.

-A low MCV may indicate iron deficiency, chronic disease, pregnancy, a haemoglobin disorder such as thalassaemia, anaemia due to blood cell destruction or bone marrow disorders.
+A low MCV may indicate iron deficiency, anaemia of chronic disease, pregnancy, a haemoglobin disorder such as thalassaemia, anaemia due to blood cell destruction or bone marrow disorders.

 A high MCV may indicate anaemia due to nutritional deficiencies, bone marrow abnormalities, liver disease, alcoholism, chronic lung disease, or therapy with certain medications.

 - The normal MCV range for adults is 80-100 fL.

 Mean cell haemoglobin (MCH) and mean cell haemoglobin concentration (MCHC)